ris04hit/Qsuggest/README.md

 This will make sure the directory structure is correct.

 ## **Changing Directory Structure**
 For changing directory structure, folder and file destination addresses need to be changed in [init_structure.py](init_structure.py) and [src/utils/address_utils.py](src/utils/address_utils.py).
 Also import locations in every file needs to be changed depending upon the new directory structure.
-Addresses need to be explicitly changed in notebooks.

 ## **Data Scraping**
 Scraped data is uploaded in [data/scraped](data/scraped/) (data in [data/scraped/submission](data/scraped/submission/) is not uploaded due to its large size) and the scripts for scrapping the data is uploaded in [src/data](src/data/).
 You can run scripts individually or using Makefile.
 Just make sure to run it in root directory only.